meower-community/.github/profile/readme.md

 ## 📖 General Rules

 1. Absolutely anything and everything in this organisation must be a Meower Bot or Bot library, unless you have permission from [@showierdata9978](https://github.com/showierdata9978)
-2. All bots and bot libraries must be updated to follow new Meower Policies within 48 hours
+2. All bots and bot libraries must be updated to follow new Meower Policies within 2 weeks

 ## 🤖 Bot Rules